 Settling a lawsuit has many advantages.
-For one, you can avoid the stress of trial, in particular the need to testify.
+For one, you can avoid the stress of the trial, in particular, the need to testify.
 You are already feeling enough stress dealing with your injuries.

 Second, you don’t need to risk going to court where you could end up losing and receiving nothing.
 Although we only represent people with strong cases, the fact is that juries are unpredictable.
 Some might vote against you even though you have solid evidence the defendant is to blame.
 By settling, you guarantee yourself some compensation.